LiteLLM Provider for GitHub Copilot Chat

 - Your server requires an API key

-- Run "Manage LiteLLM Provider" and enter your API key
+- Run "Manage LiteLLM Provider" and edit the server to update its API key

 - Verify the key is correct in your LiteLLM proxy configuration